d0tTino/finance-engine/docs/debt-simulation.md

     - `strategy_explanation` – Description of how the payoff strategy works.
     - `ranking_heuristic` – Ranking algorithm applied to the plans.
     - `ranking_reason` – Explanation of why the plan received its rank.
-    - `tradeoffs` – Summary of extra cost and time versus the optimal plan.
+    - `tradeoffs` – Summary of lost interest savings and extra time versus the optimal plan.

 ## Heuristics